 They have scaly hides that are so compact and matte it resembles leathery animal skin.

-Zokex cannot move their eyes and must instead move their entire heads to see things.
-They see things best at the very tip of their snouts (above where their egg-horn is when they are born), and their field of vision is only around 30 degrees either side.
+Zokex cannot move their eyes very far and must instead move their entire heads to see things.
+They see things best at the very tip of their snouts, above where their egg-horn is when they are born, and their field of vision is only around 90 degrees either side.

 Alongside their head horns, they also have a small horn on the end of their wing’s thumb.
 Some zokex also have horns above their eyes and, very rarely, spines down their backs.